Embedding Decomposition for Artifacts Removal in EEG Signals: Methods

 where y denotes the mixed signal of EEG and artifacts; x denotes the clean EEG signal as the ground truth; n denotes (ocular or myogenic) artifacts; $\lambda$ is a hyperparameter to control the signal-to-noise ratio (SNR) in the contaminated EEG signal y.
 Specifically, the SNR of the contaminated segment can be adjusted by changing the parameter $\lambda$ according to Eq.~\eqref{eq:SNR}:

 The root mean square (RMS) is defined as:

 where N denotes the number of temporal samples in the segment $x$, and $x_i$ denotes the $i^{th}$ sample of segment x.

-In total, we synthesize 34,000 noisy EEG segments containing EOG artifacts and 34,000 noisy EEG segments containing EMG artifacts, totally 68,000 noisy EEG segments.
-Among them, 60,000 noisy EEG segments plus 3400 ocular artifact segments and 5598 muscular artifact segments are for training and the remaining 8,000 noisy EEG segments are for testing.
+\re{Under a specific SNR, one clean EEG segment can be linearly mixed with an arbitrary ocular artifact segment or a muscular artifact segment, generating up to 3400+5598 types of contaminated EEG.
+In total, we synthesize 25,000 noisy EEG segments containing EOG artifacts and 25,000 noisy EEG segments containing EMG artifacts, totally 50,000 noisy EEG segments.
+We used 40,000 noisy EEG segments (20,000 EEG with EOG plus 20,000 EEG with EMG) for training and 10,000 noisy EEG segments (5,000 EEG with EOG plus 5,000 EEG with EMG) for testing.
+Because the training of DeepSeparator requires artifact data, 3400 ocular artifact segments and 5598 muscular artifact segments in EEGdenoiseNet are introduced for training.}